alexander-heimbuch/zusatzstoff.org/content/ikeahacks/micro-wardrobe.md

 ## Inspiration

 A small space always lacks on luxury things like an large corridor therefore you have to be creative to store your clothing.
 In my case only a small corner less than 1.2m per 0.6m in the corridor was left.
-Unfortunately there is no suitable solution on the market so I had to build it myself.
+Unfortunately there is not a suitable solution on the market so I had to build it myself.

 ## Concept